-Sportfishing 2 (SF 50261)
+Sportfishing 2 (SF 50261) Reel in the Fun - Required

 Exhibit a product or display made to complete the activities in Reel in the Fun project manual.
 This could include, but is not limited to, displays on: different types of knots or rigs and their use; a collection of fishing lures, labeled with their use; or information on preparing and cooking fish (not recipes).
 For safety reasons, lures and hooks must be displayed in cases.